Interactive Fiction Collections: Contents

 Infocom titles not included in these collections were Arthur: The Quest for Excalibur, Journey: The Quest Begins, Leather Goddesses of Phobos, and James Clavell's Shōgun.

 Reception

 Next Generation rated the collections five stars out of five, and stated that "Simply put, these are some of the greatest adventure games of all time. [...] if you want to have anything approaching a complete game library, you'll need to grab all of these."
 Kathleen Keating of World Village (Gamer's Zone) gave The Mystery Collection four out of five, feeling it offered quality entertainment value and could help players develop imagination and creative thinking abilities.
 She regarded the graphics and sound as "the best because they originate in your mind."
-Steve Bauman of Computer Games Strategy Plus commented that the compilations were definitely worth owning, but criticized the distributor's claim that they were Windows 95-compatibile while only including PIF file for running them in a DOS box.
+Steve Bauman of Computer Games Strategy Plus commented that the compilations were definitely worth owning, but criticized the distributor's claim that they were Windows 95-compatibile while only including PIF files for running them under MS-DOS.